Know before you go to the Bath

 About Kilic Ali Pasa Hamami

-Chief Ottoman architect Mimar Sinan was comissioned by the famous Ottoman Grand Admiral Kılıç Ali Paşa to construct the Kılıç Ali Paşa Hamam from 1578-1583 as part of the mosque and school complex to serve the levends (marine forces in the Ottoman navy).
+Chief Ottoman architect Mimar Sinan was commissioned by the famous Ottoman Grand Admiral Kılıç Ali Paşa to construct the Kılıç Ali Paşa Hamam from 1578-1583 as part of the mosque and school complex to serve the levends (marine forces in the Ottoman navy).
 The mosque complex includes the mosque itself, madrasa (religious high school), tomb, fountain, and hamam.

 Famous for its architectural lines and majestic dome, the hamam is one of the symbolic buildings in Tophane, Istanbul’s harbor district.

 Kılıç Ali Pasha (Kaptan-ı Derya) considered to be one of the most successful and powerful commanders of the Ottoman navy, is of Italian origin and his real name is Giovanni Dionigi Galeni.
 During his youth, he was taken prisoner in the Ottoman navy, took part in important battles, became a Muslim and used the name of Uluç Ali.
 Soon he became famous with talent and has achieved many successes.
-Uluç Ali is known as one of the brave captain of the Ottoman navy.
+Uluç Ali is known as one of the brave captains of the Ottoman navy.

 Kilic Ali Pasa Hamam has a magnificent dome.
 The dome of the hamam is seventeen meters height and fourteen meters in diameter, which makes it one of the largest domes that Mimar Sinan built.

 Abandoned for centuries, Kılıç Ali Paşa Hamam undergone extensive restoration starting in the 2000s and took seven years.
 The Hamam reopened to the public after seven years of meticulous and intensive restoration in 2012.
-As the physical manifestation of a unique period in the historical harbor of the Ottoman imperial city, the Kılıç Ali Paşa Hamam has become part of public space again in the Tophane area after its restoration and re-opening as a public bathhouse.
+As the physical manifestation of a unique period in the historic harbor of the Ottoman imperial city, the Kılıç Ali Paşa Hamam has become part of public space again in the Tophane area after its restoration and re-opening as a public bathhouse.

-Today, the hamam functions and is the height of luxury, offering a chance to get scrubbed in true, Ottoman style.
+Today, the hamam functions and is the height of luxury, offering a chance to get scrubbed in a true, Ottoman style.